gbd2/INDE-577/supervised-learning/5 - K-Nearest Neighbors/README.md

 - **Genre Classification**: KNN can help in automatic genre classification of tracks based on their audio features.
 This can be particularly useful for categorizing and organizing vast libraries of music.

 - **Mood-Based Classification**: Spotify can use KNN to classify songs into mood-based categories (e.g., happy, sad, energetic).
 This can improve personalized playlists that fit a user's current mood.

+Credit to Dr. Davila's notes as well as [this article](https://towardsdatascience.com/a-simple-introduction-to-k-nearest-neighbors-algorithm-b3519ed98e), where a handful of the content in this file is adapted from.